replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

     </tr>
     <tr>
       <td>Registry Namespace</td>
       <td>Specify the registry namespace.
-For air gap environments, this setting overwrites the registry namespace that you pushed images to when you installed the Replicated app manager.</td>
+For air gap environments, this setting overwrites the registry namespace that you pushed images to when you installed KOTSr.</td>
     </tr>
   </table>

 1. Deselect the **Disable Pushing Images to Private Registry** checkbox.
-This action re-enables the app manager to push images to your registry.
+This action re-enables KOTS to push images to your registry.

-1. Click **Test Connection** to test the connection between the admin console and the private registry host.
+1. Click **Test Connection** to test the connection between KOTS and the private registry host.

 1. Click **Save changes**.